allenai/allennlp-website/README.md

 3. Commit changes and push to `master`
 4. Test changes in browser at http://www.allennlp.org (usually takes at least 30s to update)

-After you've commited your changes, push with the following command:
+After you've committed your changes, push with the following command:

 ````shell
 $ git push